reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Creating Custom Functional Interfaces

-We know know that a functional interface in Java is an interface with a single abstract method.
-This design allows functional interfaces to be used with lambda expressions or method references, which makes us ideal for building compact and expressive code.
+We now know that a functional interface in Java is an interface with a single abstract method.

 Let's consider a simple calculator example that takes two integers and returns the result of an arithmetic operation.
 To implement this, we can define a functional interface called `ArithmeticOperation`, which has a single method to perform the operation.